vicperdana/vicperdana.github.io/_posts/2022-12-09-startups-set-your-tenancy.md

 - Turn on multi-factor authentication and register all other highly privileged single-user non-federated administrator accounts

 ## Tip #4: Transfer your subscription to the new Azure AD tenant
 Since the subscription is assigned to the original Azure AD tenant, you want to [move the subscription to the new tenant](https://learn.microsoft.com/en-us/azure/role-based-access-control/transfer-subscription).
 Or if you have an existing Azure AD tenant created as part of Office 365 subscription, transfer the subscription to that tenant and assign an administrative role to the subscription.
+Additionally, make sure you re-create any AAD objects such as users and roles created in the original AAD tenant in the new tenant.

 > **_NOTE:_**  I would strongly recommend doing an impact assessment if you have any existing resources in your current subscription before doing the transfer.